Balraj0017/Docker_CI/README.md

 # Step 7:
             It will take sometime and will create docker image from dockerfile present on the github .
 Whenever there is some change in the the dockerfile             it will automatically start building up the image .

+In the last just curl the ip address of that container after running state.
+We will see the output which is mentioned in the index.html, we also host our own websites by just mentioning the code in index.html file.